Pope Francis Accepts Bishop Juan Barros' Resignation Amid Child Sexual Abuse Scandal

 “The day I see proof against Bishop Barros, then I will talk.
 There is not a single piece of evidence against him.
 It is all slander.
 Is that clear?” the Pope had said at the time.

-Apart from refusing to talk about sexual abuse Bishop Barros had committed, the Pope – according to his own advisers – received a letter from one of the victims, in 2015.
+Apart from refusing to talk about sexual abuse Bishop Barros had committed, the Pope – according to his own advisers – received a letter from one of the victims in 2015.
 The eight-page letter, according to CBC, graphically detailed sexual abuse at the hands of a priest, as well as the subsequent coverup by Chilean church authorities.

 “Holy Father, it’s bad enough that we suffered such tremendous pain and anguish from the sexual and psychological abuse, but the terrible mistreatment we received from our pastors is almost worse,” the victim wrote.